rjlee/actual-investment-sync/README.md

 - Daemon with UI: `npm run daemon -- --ui --http-port 3000`
 - Disable cron in daemon: `DISABLE_CRON_SCHEDULING=true npm run daemon`

 Visit `http://localhost:3000` (or your configured port) to map portfolios, update credentials, and trigger manual syncs.
+In production, place the UI behind a forward-auth proxy (for example the shared `actual-auto-auth` service) so access is password protected.

 ### Docker daemon